Travel to Hungary

 There are more than fifty trains run between Budapest and the other European capital cities daily.
 Trains to Vienna start at every 3 hours (if you want to visit Vienna for the weekend, you should buy combined train ticket with Vienna public transport ticket, so you can save money).
 Between Budapest and the bigger Hungarian towns there are Inter City train network.
 The most of the international trains depart and arrive at the Keleti pu.
 (Eastern railway station) and the Nyugati pu.
 (Western railway station).

-Keleti PU.
+The Keleti PU.
 (Eastern railway station): Budapest 8th district, Baross sq.
 You can go to Budapest city centre by 7, 78 bus or M2 (red) metro line.

 Nyugati PU.
 (Western railway station): Budapest 6th district, Nyugati sq.
 (M3 blue line).